(Note: If you haven’t read it yet, my introductory post on this Star Trek: The Original Series rewatch is a good place to start.)

 Ultimately, the finest achievement of both “Balance of Terror” and The Enemy Below is to humanize the enemy.
 Stiles, particularly, vilifies Spock because he looks like the enemy, much as Japanese Americans were vilified after the attack on Pearl Harbor and, even more bizarrely, as Chinese Americans have been vilified solely because early Covid-19 cases occurred in China.
 Early in the episode, Spock reports that earth considers Romulans to be “warlike, cruel, treacherous,” as if these criteria must apply blindly to all Romulans.
 Governments paint their enemies in broad brushstrokes and make war for mystifying reasons, sending individuals to battle those they might otherwise have met under bonds of cooperation. (“In a different reality,” the Romulan commander tells Kirk, “I could have called you friend.”)
 “Death with honor” seems to be the code for militant societies in Star Trek, Romulans and Klingons being the prime examples.
 This contrasts with the Federation’s “life first” philosophy.
 Romulans are often compared to American Cold War opponents, either the Russians or Chinese (though it was Japan that sent 3,800 kamikaze pilots to their deaths in World War II).
 In fact, “Balance of Terror” writer Paul Schneider created the Romulans by imagining that the Roman Empire had survived into the era of interstellar travel.
 Much of Western culture derives from the Roman Empire, including our fondness for political and military misadventures.

 The Enemy Below ends with (spoiler alert!) the U.S. captain saving his opponent.
 Kirk attempts the same at the end of “Balance of Terror,” but “We are creatures of duty,” the commander says with deep regret, and that inflexible adherence to duty is what costs the Romulans a victory and their lives.
 That establishes the irony of the final scene, as Kirk receives confirmation from Starfleet Command that they respect his judgment as the captain on the battlefield and support whatever decisions he makes.
 The presence of Decius showed us the Romulan commander could not expect such leeway from his own superiors.
 Kirk’s mission, and his orders, balance long-term Federation objectives with short-term situational needs.
 The Romulan’s orders, however, are dictated in advance by a rigid culture and they will not waver.
 His gesture of respect to Kirk at the end is only possible because none of his crew will survive to tell the tale.
 We hope his sacrifice will not be in vain, because he has offered a subtle olive branch that Kirk can return to the Federation.
 If one Romulan can be reasoned with, maybe more will follow.
 When Martine mourns the loss of her fiance, Kirk tells her, “You have to know that there was a reason.”
-We’re not completely reassured, and neither is Kirk, walking through the Enterprise, as alone now as his Romulan counterpart was.
+We’re not completely reassured, and neither is Kirk, walking through the Enterprise in the final scene, as alone now as his Romulan counterpart was.
 For now, Earth and Romulus will continue to glare at each other across the Zone, as North and South Korea do to this day, where hundreds of Korean and American soldiers have died in the decades after the DMZ was established.
 War may have been averted, but the price shouldn’t be so high.

 Next: Shore Leave